 Website: Santa Barbara Zoo

-9. Eat at the Cold Spring Tavern
+7. Dine at Cold Spring Tavern

 The Cold Spring Tavern was built in 1886, and back then it was a stagecoach stop and way station.
-Today, this piece of history has been preserved, and aside from the tavern and bar itself, the property also has a few other historical buildings.
+Today, this piece of history has been preserved, and aside from the tavern and bar itself, the property also has a few other historic buildings.
 Come for the great food, the history, and the musical entertainment.

 Cold Spring Tavern